 Sending new post emails is complex, but I hope you’re excited to try the solution outlined in this post.

 ConvertKit is free for your first 500 subscribers, and you get full access to all the features, so there’s little risk if you don’t like it.

-If you have any questions, post in the comments section below, and if this post helped you out today, please share it with someone else before you go.
+If this post helped you out today, please share it with someone else before you go.